 Finding 4: Financial and logistical barriers impede the statewide weatherization goals.

 At least 7% of HES and 19% of HES-IE participants from 2017 to 2020 had a health and safety barrier that affected their assessment.
-Survey respondents self-reported barriers at a higher rate than recorded in the program tracking data.
+Survey respondents self-reported barriers at a higher rate than recorded in the program tracking data:12% of HES and 31% of HES-IE survey respondents reported a health and safety barrier.
 Moderate-income HES participants had higher rates of health and safety barriers than other HES participants with household incomes greater than 80% area median income (AMI).
+Ten percent of households with incomes falling within 60% SMI to 80% AMI had asbestos or vermiculite insulation, compared with 6% of households with incomes greater than 80% AMI.

 Cost is a significant barrier to both remediating health and safety barriers and installing additional measures following the assessment.
 Nearly one-quarter of HES-IE participants (23%) and 7% of HES participants reported having asbestos or vermiculite insulation.
 HES-IE respondents who did not remediate the asbestos or vermiculite insulation (69%) cited cost and landlord permission as the most common barriers.

 Demand for remediation assistance likely exceeds available funding.
 The Statewide Weatherization Barrier Remediation Services Program launched by DEEP in 2022 is designed to serve 1,000 low-income customers in its first year.
-However, survey results indicated that nearly 4,500 single-family HES-IE households might be waiting for remediation services for asbestos or vermiculite insulation.
+However, survey results indicated that nearly 4,500 single-family HES-IE households that participated from 2017 to 2020 might be waiting for remediation services for asbestos or vermiculite insulation.
 This is a conservative estimate; it excludes households that have other health and safety barriers, including mold, all multifamily households, and households with barriers who received assessments in 2021 or 2022.
 Nearly 70% of HES-IE survey respondents with asbestos or vermiculite insulation found during their assessments (2017 – 2020) indicated they had not yet pursued remediation.

 Cost was a leading deterrent for rebated measure installation and awareness of financing options was limited.
 One-fifth of respondents that did not install insulation, HVAC measures, or a water heater following the assessment said that the measure was too expensive.
 While participants utilized incentives and financing to afford installations of more expensive equipment installs, such as heat pumps, awareness of financing options was limited.
 Only one-half of HES respondents (51%) and 28% of HES-IE respondents indicated they were aware of financing options available through the program.

 Vendors and community stakeholders doubted that the state of Connecticut will meet its goal of weatherizing 80% of all residential units in 2030 without significant changes in program funding, incentives, and workforce development.
+WAP also struggles to find qualified auditors and contractors to complete the work, leaving unspent program funds on the table.

 Qualified technicians are in demand but scheduling on-the-job training can be difficult.
 Program stakeholders acknowledged challenges in managing a diverse group of program vendors, many of which were trying to grow their workforce while maintaining quality control.
 Vendors expressed concern about maintaining a fully staffed workforce while balancing program training requirements with keeping up with home energy assessments.
 Vendors requested additional assistance from the program in training new technicians.
 (See Training and Workforce Development for more details).

 Recommendations for Addressing Finding 4: Financial and logistical barriers impede the statewide weatherization goals